bananarama92/FBC-fork/README.md

 - Anti-anti-garble for your own speech: prevent others from understanding you with anti-garbling solutions while gagged
 - Alternative arousal calculations
 - Blur vision when not wearing glasses
+- Notifications for friends coming online or going offline

 ### Automatic relogin